This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in China.

-According to the Supreme People’s Court 2018 Judicial Interpretation Project Plan announced by the Department of General Administration of Supreme People’s court, Interpretation (V) of the Supreme People’s Court of Several Issues on the Application of Law in the Trial of Labor Dispute Cases may be supposed to finalize by the end of 2019.
+An interpretation (V) of the Supreme People’s Court of Several Issues on the Application of Law in the Trial of Labor Dispute Cases is scheduled for publication during 2020.

-Regarding the judicial interpretation of labor law, there are 4 interpretations released.
-It has been over 6 years since the Interpretation (V) released in 2013.
-With the increasing complexity of labor disputes, the 5th interpretation will provide solutions that are more in line with the requirements of the times and judicial practice.
+Regarding judicial interpretations of labor law, 4 interpretations have been released.
+It has been over 6 years since the Interpretation (V) was released in 2013.
+With the increasing complexity of labor disputes, the 5th interpretation will provide solutions that are more in line with present day legal requirements and judicial theory.

 Employers must follow existing laws and regulations as closely as possible in order to ensure compliance and avoid unnecessary legal risks.

 Privacy & Cookies Policy